fujiechen/fsm/README.md

 ### Class Structure

 - FSM: the finite state machine
+  - FSM:
+    - FSM: The main FSM client, this is designed as a Model, only storing the essential data sets
+    - FSM Array Builder: Build FSM object by setting essential data in batch (array)
+    - FSM Object Builder: Build FSM object by inserting essential data individually
+    - FSM Service: The main service for the App, it has process and reset functionalities
   - Alphabet: Letter object set
     - Letter: Accepting letter in FSM, implemented Comparable interface
   - States: State object set